jimtough/aws-cert-dev-assoc-2020/README.md

 * `aws s3 ls`
   * You should now be able to issue S3 commands via CLI without a secret access key
   * See EC2 and CLI lab notes above for more S3 commands
+* **NOTE:** Remember to terminate your EC2 instance when you're done, if you created it just for this lab

 ### exam tips related to this lab